Blog Number:-007

 Relay:-

-relay is an electrically operated switch and also called Binary Actuator.
+A relay is an electrically operated switch and also called Binary Actuator.

 Actuators convert an electrical signal into a corresponding physical quantity such as movement, force, sound etc. An actuator is also classed as a transducer because it changes one type of physical quantity into another and is usually activated or operated by a low voltage command signal.